Position: Evaluation of ECG Representations Must Be Fixed: Empirical Study

 \subsection{Evaluation Protocol}

 We evaluate the downstream performance of each representation using linear probing.
-For each individual task, we freeze the ECG encoder and train a single linear layer on top of the embeddings using the labeled training set.
-We run a hyperparameter sweep, detailed in Appendix~\ref{sec:probing-details}, and pick the best probe for each task based on the validation set.
-We then evaluate that probe on the test set.
+For each individual task, we freeze the ECG encoder and train a single $\ell_2$-regularized logistic regression model on top of the embeddings using the training set.
+We run a hyperparameter sweep, detailed in Appendix~\ref{sec:probing-details}, pick the best probe for each task based on the validation set, then evaluate that probe on the test set.

 We report the AUROC and AUPRC for each individual task.
 We additionally aggregate over tasks to report the macro-AUROC for each dataset.
 To quantify uncertainty, for all experiments, we conduct a paired bootstrap with 1,000 re-samples with replacement on the test set and report 95\% confidence intervals.